ashmxta/civ-bridge/README.md

 ## 🏗️ Project Overview

-The CIV102 bridge contest is a cherished EngSci tradition that challenges first-year students to apply fundamental civil engineering principles to design and build a **box girder bridge** using matboard and contact cement.
+The CIV102 bridge contest is a cherished EngSci tradition that challenges students to design and build a **box girder bridge** using matboard and contact cement.
 Our goal was to maximize strength-to-weight ratio and withstand the highest possible load under realistic failure constraints.

 > 🏆 **Our bridge supported over 1000N (1kN) — the highest among 300+ competing students.**